|

 contact the filing party and request that a C-512 be completed and submitted

-policy of BWC that BWC Legal will handle all settlement negotiations and obtain
+settlement attorney will handle all settlement negotiations and obtain all

 provision.